Back stable Schubert calculus: Bumpless pipedreams

 Let $w \in S_\Z$.
 A \defn{$w$-bumpless pipedream} is a bumpless pipedream covering the whole plane, satisfying the following conditions: \begin{enumerate} \item there is a bijective labeling of pipes by integers; \item the pipe labeled $i$ eventually heads south in column $i$ and heads east in row $w^{-1}(i)$; \item two pipes cannot cross more than once; \item for all $N \gg 0$ and all $N \ll 0$, the pipe labeled $N$ travels north from $(\infty,N)$ to the square $(N,N)$ where it turns east and travels towards $(N,\infty)$. \end{enumerate} Because of condition (2), every pipe has to make at least one turn.
 We call pipe $i$ \defn{standard} if it makes exactly one turn and this turn is at the diagonal square $(i,i)$.
 By (4), all but finitely many pipes are standard.
 We often omit standard pipes from our drawings of pipedreams.
 The weight $\wt(P) := \prod (x_i - a_j)$ of a pipedream $P$ is the product of $x_i - a_j$ over all empty tiles $(i,j)$.

 \begin{example} Let $w = s_3s_0s_1$.
 In one line notation, $w(-2,-1,0,1,2,3,4) = (-2,-1,1,2,0,4,3)$ and the rest are fixed points.
-The following is a $w$-bumpless pipedream, where we have only drawn the region $\{(i,j) \mid i,j \in [-2,4]\}$.
+Figure~\ref{fig:bumplessexample} shows a $w$-bumpless pipedream, where we have only drawn the region $\{(i,j) \mid i,j \in [-2,4]\}$.
 In the left picture, the empty tiles have been indicated, as have the row and column numbers.
-The label of a pipe is the {\it column number} that its south end is attached to.
+The label of a pipe is the {\it column number} to which its south end is attached.
 In the right picture, we have indicated the labels of the pipes instead of the row numbers.
 The one-line notation of $w$ can then be read off the east border.

 \end{example}

 \begin{thm} Let $w \in S_\Z$.
 Then $\bS_w(x;a) = \sum_P \wt(P)$ where the sum is over all $w$-bumpless pipedreams. \end{thm}